timofann/graph-algorithms/README.md

     + `pop()` - getting an element from the stack/queue followed by its removal from the stack/queue
     + `peek()` - getting an element from the stack/queue without its removal from the stack/queue

+*In this and the following tasks, consider that the vertex numbers start from 1*

 ## Part 2.
 Finding the shortest paths in a graph

 * Add two new methods to the `GraphAlgorithms` class: